I grant thou wert not married to my Muse,

 ‘countenance filled up (the rival’s) line’ he was ‘enfeebled’.
 He realised there

-was a quality in the youth neither he nor the rival could express.
+was a quality in the youth neither he nor the alien Poet could express.
 They both

 ‘lacked’ the power to depict in verse the persistence of life.
 The life force